 Column 3 shows a material's hazard class or division, or the entry "Forbidden."
 Never transport a "Forbidden" material.
-Placard hazardous materials shipments based on the quantity and hazard class.
+You placard shipments based on the quantity and hazard class.
 You can decide which placards to use if you know these three things:

-- Material's hazard class.
+Material's hazard class.

-- Amount being shipped.
+Amount being shipped.

-- Amount of all hazardous materials of all classes on your vehicle.
+Amount of all hazardous materials of all classes on your vehicle.

 Column 4 lists the identification number for each proper shipping name.
 Identification numbers are preceded by the letters "UN" or "NA."
 The letters "NA" are associated with proper shipping names that are only used within the United States and to and from Canada.
 The identification number must appear on the shipping paper as part of the shipping description and also appear on the package.
 It also must appear on cargo tanks and other bulk packaging.
 Police and firefighters use this number to quickly identify the hazardous materials.
 Column 5 shows the packing group (in Roman numeral) assigned to a material.

 Column 6 shows the hazard warning label(s) shippers must put on packages of hazardous materials.
 Some products require use of more than one label due to a dual hazard being present.
+No label is needed where the table shows the word NONE.